 # 1 Go Wide & Work the Numbers

-This is quite perhaps the most common mindset in our industry.
-People are taught to sponsor 100, 200 or 300 or more people personally UNTIL they find their two to five leaders who generate all of their income.
+This is quite perhaps the most common MLM mindset in our industry.
+People are taught to sponsor 100, 200 or 300 or more people personally UNTIL they find their two to five leaders who generate 80 percent or more of their income.

 This is a great concept if you are a good recruiter.
 It also isn’t as time consuming as the other strategies because you aren’t spending a lot of time with each person that you sponsor.
 You’re basically throwing a lot of mud against the wall and seeing what sticks.
 You’re letting the cream rise to the top.

 You sign people up, give them their initial training, slap them on the butt, wish them good luck, and send them on their way.
 You think their success is up to them and you are off looking for your next recruit.

 The downside of this strategy is that you will have high attrition.
 You will have a revolving door in your business, because 99% of your team can’t do what you do!

 Most people you sponsor will need intensive support and constant babysitting.
 Since you aren’t doing that with each person, they will quit.
 However, the good leaders will stick around and build it big, with or without you.

 This is another strategy in our industry, although it isn’t very common.
 Some top earners are so passionate about their company’s product line that they ONLY focus on getting customers.
 They lead with the products.
 They are an evangelist for their company’s products and they feel inspired to share them with other people.

 This is definitely an effective way to build a business, but it can be the slow route.
 You do need customers, but since most people you bring into the business are only customers, you won’t get much duplication or growth.